Raunaq98/Decision-Trees/README.md

 Each time a tree is being sampled, a **random "m" features** are selected from the **total of "p" features**.
 A fresh sample of m predictors is taken at each split and the split is allowed to use only one of those m predictors.

+           m  =  p / 3        for regression
-           m  =  sqrt( p )
+           m  =  sqrt( p )    for classification

 We use random forests because the presence of a strong feature can lead to correlated results in a bagged environment.
 Random forests provide an improvement over bagged trees by way of a small tweak that **decorrelates the trees** and hence independent of each other.

-The **complexity parameter (cp)** is used to control the size of the decision tree and to select the optimal tree size.
-If the cost of adding another variable to the decision tree from the current node is above the value of cp, then tree building does not continue.
-We could also say that tree construction does not continue unless it would decrease the overall lack of fit by a factor of cp.
+Random forest adds additional randomness to the model, while growing the trees.
+Instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
+This results in a wide diversity that generally results in a better model.